Updated Sep 18, 2017

 Personal Protective Equipment

 Clients are required to assess the work that they are to perform and provide the necessary PPE for the task at hand.
+This includes face masks if required at any time during the COVID-19 pandemic.

 - Packaging materials are not to be stored in the data suite.
 All unpacking of computer equipment is to be done prior to entering the data suite.